sm-taha/votingsystem/README.md

 - Verify Node.js version: `node --version` (should be 18+)
 - Ensure SQL Server is accessible: `sqlcmd -S localhost -E -Q "SELECT @@VERSION"`

-## 🤝 Contributing

-This project is designed for educational and demonstration purposes.
-Feel free to extend functionality or adapt for other electoral systems.

-## 📄 License

-Built for academic/educational use.
-Adapt as needed for your requirements.

----

-**Ready for Production** ✅ - Clean codebase, working features, comprehensive documentation.